 When I went searching for information on the internet I was astonished and disgusted at the big fancy resort ready to grab the tourist dollars at any cost to the island and the dingoes.

-Really if people want to holiday in places like that there are plenty of other Queensland islands that have been ruined already.
+Really, if people want to holiday in places like that there are plenty of other Queensland islands already ruined by the tourism industry.

 I appeal to any reader from overseas to please spread the word, not just about the Fraser Island dingoes, but all dingoes in Australia.
 People world-wide support campaigns on behalf of dolphins, whales, pandas, wolves, foxes and many more but the world does not seem to know about the plight of our beautiful dingoes maligned and mercilessly hunted since 1788.